WHAT TO DO IN GRINDELWALD + TRAVEL TIPS

 With its high, rocky ridges and rolling, green meadows, the views from this hike to the lakes and nearby valleys are absolutely worth the effort.

 However, you can also get to Schynige Platte the easy way.
-If you get up Schynige Platte via funicular (from mid-April to mid-October) then you will have some amazing views without much effort.
-The funicular brings you up to almost the top – when you jump off the funicular you have some stunning views of the Swiss Skyline.
+If you get up Schynige Platte via funicular then you will have some amazing views without much effort.
+The funicular brings you up to almost the top – when you jump off the funicular you have some stunning views of the Swiss Alps, the Swiss Skyline.
 Walk further up (and through the Alpine Garden) to enjoy a completely different panorama – the views of Lake Thun and Lake Brienz!